Accountability, Rights and Privacy

-You can also find our Declaration of Compliance by clicking here.
+You can also find our Declaration of Compliance (pdf) here.

 SPRINT Senior Care will ensure that the rights of clients are fully respected and promoted.
-All staff and volunteers at SPRINT Senior Care are expected to abide by SPRINT Senior Care's commitment to clients' rights.
-Click here to view SPRINT's Client Bill of Rights.
+All staff and volunteers at SPRINT Senior Care are expected to abide by SPRINT Senior Care’s commitment to clients’ rights.
+Read our Client Bill of Rights.

 SPRINT Senior Care is committed to protecting the privacy and confidentiality of the personal information of clients, volunteers, donors, staff, and other stakeholders.

 The Personal Health Information Protection Act (PHIPA) 2004 governs how your personal health information may be collected, used, and disclosed.
 It also allows you, the client, control of how and with whom your information can be shared with your consent.

 What information might SPRINT Senior Care collect?

 SPRINT Senior Care collects your personal health information, which is any health or health care information that could identify you alone or in combination with other information.
 Depending on the services you request, this may include:

 - Your date of birth;

 - The health history of you and your family;

 - Allergies and medications;